top of page

 Beaver and other wildlife abound among the hemlock, birch and tulip trees that grow on the slope below the caves.
 While not a wildflower showcase, partridgeberry, pinesap, Indian pipe, and several fungi provide splashes of color along the trail that connects the cave entrances.

-A daily permit is needed but it's free (our favorite four-letter word).
+A daily permit is neededfor both nature reserves but the permit is free (our favorite four-letter word).

 Please Contact: Ohio Department of Natural Resources (pdf) or call 614-265-6561 for State-Issued Permits.
 Please allow 14 days for turnaround.